-1 ARTICLE 19 2 MISCELLANEOUS EMPLOYEE BENEFITS 3 4 19.1 When an employee is required to use his/her personal automobile in the 5 performance of City business, said employee will be reimbursed for 6 operating expenses at the rate outlined in the City's Travel Policy exclusive 7 of mileage traveled to and from his/her work location.
-19.2 8 The City shall provide replacement uniforms and/or shoes to each 9 employee, who is required to wear a transit uniform, annually in November.
-10 The amount that may be used for these purposes shall not exceed \$250.00 (2015), \$265 (2016), and \$280 (2017).
-There will be no change to the 11 12 amount (\$280) after 2017, unless and until there is a new agreement in effect providing for such.
-It is the employee's responsibility to maintain 13 14 his/her uniforms in what the City deems a presentable condition and 15 replace uniforms as required.
-The City shall discuss its selection of a 16 supplier with the Union.
-In the event the City provides new uniforms, the next annual payment, during the life of this Agreement, shall be waived.
-17 19.3 18 A. Biennial physical examinations may be given to all regular full-time 19 employees covered by this Agreement in accordance with the 20 regulations issued by the Florida Department of Transportation and 21 as may be amended.
-22 B. The examinations for those covered under the regulations shall 23 include required drug screening tests as required by state and/or federal regulations imposed by the Department of Transportation 24 25 and as may be amended.

-both the part of the City and the employee.

-For non-drivers, periodic physical examinations may be given to all regular full-time employees as follows: At age 30, 40 and every 5 years thereafter.
-The examinations for non-drivers are voluntary on
+- 2 ARTICLE 19 3 l MISCELLANEOUS EMPLOYEE BENEFITS 4 19.1 Whe n an employee is required to use his/her personal automobile in the 5 perfo rmance of City business, said employee will be reimbursed for 6 opera ating expenses at the rate outlined in the City's Travel Policy exclusive 7 of mi leage traveled to and from his/her work location.
+8 19.2 The City shall provide replacement uniforms and/or shoes to each 9 empl oyee, who is required to wear a transit uniform, annually in November, Deleted: ,) 10 The amount that may be used for these purposes shall not exceed \$250.00 Deleted: to) 11 (201 5), \$265 (2016), and \$280 (2017), There will be no change to the Deleted: to each employee required to wear a) 12 amo unt (\$280) after 2017, unless and until there is a new agreement in J 13 effec t providing for such.
+It is the employee's responsibility to maintain 14 his/h er uniforms in what the City deems a presentable condition and 15 repla ce uniforms as required.
+The City shall discuss its selection of a 16 supp lier with the Union.
+In the event the City provides new uniforms, the 17 next annual payment, during the life of this Agreement, shall be waived.
+18 19.3 Α. Biennial physical examinations may be given to all regular full-time 19 employees covered by this Agreement in accordance with the 20 regulations issued by the Florida Department of Transportation and 21 as may be amended.
+22 В. The examinations for those covered under the regulations shall 23 include required drug screening tests as required by state and/or 24 federal regulations imposed by the Department of Transportation 25 and as may be amended.
+26 C. For non-drivers, periodic physical examinations may be given to all 27 regular full-time employees as follows: At age 30, 40 and every 5 28 years thereafter.
+The examinations for non-drivers are voluntary on 29 both the part of the City and the employee.